IOSCO/PIFS-Harvard Law School

 The tuition for Phase I is offered at no cost to IOSCO members.
 The tuition fee for Phase II is USD 7,000 for participation in all five days of course.
 Room and board are not included, but a continental breakfast, lunch and coffee breaks during the week will be provided.

 The IOSCO/PIFS-HLS Global Certificate Program is offered to all IOSCO members.
 While any IOSCO member employee may attend the program, it is specifically designed for regulatory staff with strong leadership potential and approximately five to seven years of regulatory experience.

 + Why enroll in the program?

 This program is a unique opportunity to bring securities regulators together in a structured yet flexible environment.
 Participants will share experiences and learn regulatory techniques and strategies that are practical, innovative, and representative of the very latest thought in enhanced securities regulation.

 The program is designed with the ultimate goal of immediately helping regulators from all over the world to enhance their skills in protecting investors, ensuring the integrity of the capital markets, and strengthening financial stability.

 Participants have up to three years to complete both phases of the Global Certificate Program.
 Successful attendees will be awarded a joint certificate of participation issued by IOSCO and PIFS-Harvard Law School.
 Participants are encouraged, but not mandated, to complete the two phases consecutively.
+We recommend certificate candidates to complete the two weeks in Madrid of Phase I at one time.
+It is also possible, however, to attend one week this year and the other week within the next 2 years.
 Also, IOSCO members may attend any part of the program on a non-certificate basis.